 • provide good drainage

-• don’t over-water– these are drought resist, but make sure you give them enough water during the summer heat
+• don’t over-water– these are drought tolerant, but make sure you give them enough water during the summer heat

 • they live for 2-3 years– but since they reproduce so many chicks you’ll never have to buy more

-• a hen will grow a tall center stalk that blooms before the plant dies
+• hen plants will produce a tall center flower stalk that blooms before the plant dies

 Are you currently growing hens and chicks?
 How’s it going?